 I’m a little more prepared this year, and even decided to stay at the hotel with a roommate so that I don’t miss out on all of the after-conference schmoozing (aka talking about men, blogs, and drinking).
 My roommate is Pamela from PB&J Stories.
 When she suggested that we both buy one of these to have with us at the conference, I was 100% convinced that I made the right choice in roommate picking.
 I, of course, picked up the beer version… but we’re definitely sharing the same spirit (ha – pun).
 (Don’t get me wrong, though – as much as I talk about enjoying beer, I don’t pound them down like I’m still in college.
 I’m actually a lightweight, so I go for the good stuff and enjoy them at a much slower pace.)

-Anywho, the reason I’m bringing this all up today and not next week is because my business cards finally came in the mail last night (I ordered them from Moo and that link gives 10% off to first-time customers if you’re wanting to purchase your own).
+Anywho, the reason I’m bringing this all up today and not next week is because my business cards finally came in the mail last night (I ordered them from Moo.com an affiliate of mine, and I LOVE their products!).
 All 700 of them.
 Yep, seven hundred business cards.
 For two different things.
 First, there are 400 that I picked up to pass out to the bloggers and vendors that I’ll meet at the conference for The Ugly Duckling House.
 What’s hilarious about these is the way they are positioned in the box they were delivered in.
 With my face sticking out.
 400 times.
 It’s a little freaky and humbling.

 I chose to put mah face right on the cards this year since people probably won’t recognize me without paint on my face.
 And if they do, there’s a good chance I’ll get called The Ugly Girl again.
 (I’m okay with it – just better prepared!)